-Dr. Monica Wattana is a provider in the MD Anderson Emergency Center and an Assistant Professor in the Department of Emergency Medicine.
+Dr. Monica Wattana is a provider in the MD Anderson Emergency Center and an Associate Professor in the Department of Emergency Medicine.
 She is board-certified in Emergency Medicine and joined MD Anderson in 2012.

 In the News

 Associate Professor, Department of Emergency Medicine, Division of Internal Medicine, The University of Texas MD Anderson, Houston, TX

 |2008||University of California School of Medicine, Irvine, CA, USA, MD, Medicine|

 |2021-2030||Certification, Association of American Medical Colleges Medical Education Research Certification, Houston, TX|

 |2012-2014||Clinical Fellowship, Emergency Medicine, Pain Medicine, The University of Texas MD Anderson Cancer Center, Houston, TX|

 |2008-2012||Clinical Residency, Emergency Medicine, University of California at Los Angeles, Los Angeles, CA|